After six months, there are still so many unanswered questions about the coronavirus

 We're still coming to grips with the varied symptoms and responses to COVID-19 seen in different populations.
 Some people feel nothing more than a slight fever and sore throat, others end up in intensive care, where mechanical ventilation is used to keep them breathing.
 The spectrum of COVID-19 responses is huge -- and it may come down to genetics.

-The COVID-19 Host Genetics Initiative currently lists over 200 registered studies, examining various genes which may make us more or less susceptible to the worst effects of COVID-19.
-The initiative is a data-sharing agreement which could speed up the process of finding genetic variants that are risk factors for disease.
+The COVID-19 Host Genetics Initiative lists over 200 registered studies, examining various genes that may make us more or less susceptible to the worst effects of COVID-19.
+The initiative is a data-sharing agreement that could speed up the process of finding genetic variations that are risk factors for disease.

 For instance, scientists have documented how COVID-19 disturbs blood vessels and causes clotting in some patients.
 In June, a study published in the New England Journal of Medicine detailed a cluster of genes that might make patients more susceptible to COVID-19 respiratory failure and also suggested the ABO blood-group system may play a role in disease severity.

 Six months into the pandemic, it's clear COVID-19 is a much more formidable foe than we anticipated.
-The diverse range of symptoms and complications could present significant hurdles when it comes to treatments and vaccines and it's clear age and sex are contributing to severity, too.
+The diverse range of symptoms and complications could present significant hurdles when it comes to treatments and vaccines, and it's clear that age and sex are contributing to severity, too.

 "This is an incredibly complicated disease," Head notes.

-One commonly-cited pre-print study analyzed the dynamics of transmission in a restaurant in Guangzhou, China, hypothesizing spread through one section of the restaurant using recirculated air caused a handful of new infections.
-Other researchers have noted the evidence is shaky, but admit it seems likely aerosols play a role in the spread of disease in poorly-ventilated, indoor spaces.
+One commonly cited preprint study analyzed the dynamics of transmission in a restaurant in Guangzhou, China, hypothesizing that spread through one section of the restaurant using recirculated air caused a handful of new infections.
+Other researchers have noted that the evidence is shaky, but admit it seems likely aerosols play a role in the spread of disease in poorly ventilated, indoor spaces.

 These patients may not feel sick and may never even know they have the disease, but they could still spread COVID-19 unknowingly.
 In early June, Maria Van Kerkhove, WHO's technical lead in the COVID-19 response team, said it's "very rare" for asymptomatic cases to spread the virus.
 This caused a bit of a stir in the scientific community, as several studies have demonstrated asymptomatic spread could account for anywhere between 15% and 80% of all cases.

-"One person's breach in infection control (eg. going to work with symptoms) can have long term consequences for the course of the pandemic and on others' health," she says.
-McLaws adds the social inequity -- like an employee having to attend work, even when sick -- helps amplify the spread of COVID-19 and authorities should be thinking about how to address the social problems in conjunction with providing health advice.
+"One person's breach in infection control (e.g. going to work with symptoms) can have long-term consequences for the course of the pandemic and on others' health," she says.
+McLaws adds that social inequity -- like an employee having to attend work, even when sick -- helps amplify the spread of COVID-19 and that authorities should be thinking about how to address social problems in conjunction with providing health advice.

-The immune system forms the first line of defence against COVID-19.
-To combat infection, the immune system produces antibodies, Y-shaped proteins which stop the coronavirus from hijacking human cells.
+The immune system forms the first line of defense against COVID-19.
+To combat infection, it produces antibodies, Y-shaped proteins that stop the coronavirus from hijacking human cells.
 Recent evidence suggests this response may be short-lived and differs greatly from person to person.

 "This has huge implications for the spread of the virus and also how effective a vaccine may be," says Hassan Vally, an infectious diseases epidemiologist at Australia's La Trobe University.

-A recent pre-print study, yet to undergo peer review, shows around 60% of patients were able to generate a "potent" antibody response to natural infection -- but within three months, only 17% of patients maintained that potency.
-In another pre-print study of COVID-19 patients in New York, the level of antibodies in a cohort of 370 patients varied greatly.
-Some had very low levels, others showed a much stronger response.
+A recent preprint study, yet to undergo peer review, shows around 60% of patients were able to generate a "potent" antibody response to natural infection -- but within three months, only 17% of patients maintained that potency.
+In another preprint study, of COVID-19 patients in New York, the level of antibodies in a cohort of 370 patients varied greatly.
+Some had very low levels, while others showed a much stronger response.

 And that poses problems for potential vaccines.
 If a vaccine can only stimulate antibodies in the same way natural infection does, we may not be able to achieve long-lasting immunity.